sarahdayan/create-instantsearch-app/README.md

-# create-instantsearch-app has a new home 👋
+# Create InstantSearch App has a new home 👋

 This project has moved and is now part of the [InstantSearch monorepo](https://github.com/algolia/instantsearch.js)!
 The CLI utility remains unchanged and is still available as `create-instantsearch-app` on [npm](https://www.npmjs.com/package/create-instantsearch-app).